ykumards/goblin/README.md

 For running the script, place goblin.go inside the repo and use:
     <pre><code>go run goblin.go *days*</pre></code>
 *days*, is the number of many days you'd like goblin to go back.

+This will take a while.

 This has been tested on Ubuntu 14.04 (trusty).